evkx/evkx.github.io/content/models/bmw/ix3/iX3/_index.md

 ## User interface and control

+Key screen details:

-The  screen behind the steering wheel integrated into the dashboard is 12.0 inches large.
-The touch screen on the dashboard's center is 12.3 inches large.
+- The  screen behind the steering wheel integrated into the dashboard is 12.0 inches large
+- The touch screen on the dashboard's center is 12.3 inches large

 A head-up display is an optional system that presents speed and other important driver information in front of the driver on the windshield.